Computing Major—Cybersecurity Concentration, Bachelor of Science

 The purpose of the cybersecurity concentration is to prepare students to develop, operate, and secure computing systems capable of operating within today’s complex digital world and its continual evolution of cyber threats.
 Students are trained to solve problems logically and apply tools and techniques to combat various types of potential security threats.

-Graduates of the cybersecurity concentration will demonstrate the following outcomes:
+Graduates of the cybersecurity concentration will also demonstrate the following outcomes:

 - Security Analysis—analyze and evaluate systems with respect to maintaining operations in the presence of risks and threats.